Are Baby Carrots Washed in Chlorine?

 - Trihalomethanes

-- Wash water treated with chlorine at approximately 80 mg/L generated measurable trihalomethanes.
+- Chlorine-treated wash water around 80 mg/L generated measurable trihalomethanes

-- Alternative sanitizers such as peracetic acid produced far fewer byproducts.
+- Alternative sanitizers like peracetic acid produced fewer byproducts

 Chlorine Washing Is Common Across the Food Industry